emrekrtp/README/README.md

-- 👋 Hi, I’m @emreekrtp
+- 👋 Hi, I’m Emre Karatop
 - 👀 I’m interested in Mobile and Desktop Programming
 - 🌱 I’m currently learning C# and Flutter
+- How to reach me emrekrtp12@gmail.com

 <!---